Ma Su

-Ma Su (190–228), courtesy name Youchang, was a military general and strategist of the state of Shu Han in the Three Kingdoms period of China.
+Ma Su (190–228), courtesy name Youchang, was a Chinese military general and politician of the state of Shu Han in the Three Kingdoms period of China.
 Ma Su had conspicuous talent in military theories and was admired by the Shu chancellor Zhuge Liang.
 However, a tactical blunder by Ma Su at the Battle of Jieting resulted in Shu being dealt a huge defeat by Zhang He, a general of the rival state of Wei.
 He was a younger brother of Ma Liang.

 Much dramatisation shrouds the death of Ma Su.
 According to the biography of Ma Su's close friend Xiang Lang, Ma Su was said to have attempted to flee with no further information if it was after or during his defeat at Jieting, but was captured.
-Following this, he was executed on Zhuge Liang's order and seemed to have face death with dignity.
-Most of the cultural's depictions concentrate on the latter part such as the historical novel Romance of the Three Kingdoms as well as the Peking opera Loss of Jieting.
+Following this, he was executed on Zhuge Liang's order and seemed to have faced death with dignity.
+Most cultural depictions concentrate on the latter part, such as the historical novel Romance of the Three Kingdoms as well as the Peking opera Loss of Jieting.